Our undergraduate Professional Studies programs will prepare you for professional success.

 - Apply for admission at any time—we use a rolling admissions system and will notify you of acceptance within 2-4 weeks from application completion

-- Begin your studies in the fall, spring, or summer—Rivier offers multiple start dates throughout the year and Professional Studies courses are offered in the evening
+- Begin your studies in the fall, spring, or summer—Rivier offers multiple start dates throughout the year

 - Choose your workload—you can start with only one course at a time or accelerate your learning.
 Programs are offered on-campus with evening courses and online.

-Transfer Credit and Finish Faster
+Transfer Credits and Finish Faster

 Rivier accepts up to 90 credits toward a Bachelor’s degree and 45 credits toward an associate degree.
 Credits must be from a regionally accredited 2- and 4-year institution.
 To transfer credits, you should request that your official transcript(s) be sent to: